vexide/website/src/content/docs/inertial-sensor.md

 Here's what you're probably here for.
 If we want to determine the robot's absolute heading or orientation, we can use the sensor’s integrated gyroscope, which continuously tracks how far the robot has turned since the sensor was last calibrated or reset.
 This is accessed using the [`rotation()`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.rotation) and [`heading()`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.heading) functions.

-- [`rotation()`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.rotation) gives the total accumulated rotation of the robot in degrees, which can exceed 360° or go negative.
+- [`rotation()`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.rotation) gives the total accumulated rotation of the robot, which can exceed 360° or go negative.
 - [`heading()`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.heading) gives the current compass-like heading, which is always wrapped between 0° and 360°.

 ```rs